VictorAugDB/e-commerce-e-shop-verse/README.md

 # E-Commerce-e-shop-verse

-This is a e-commerce built using nextjs, reactjs and tailwind.
+This is a e-commerce built using nextjs, reactjs and tailwind

 # How to run